This is a sponsored post written by me on behalf of MrOwl.com. All opinions are 100% mine.

 Keep track of everything you want to do with MrOwl

-I have a gypsy soul and ADHD all wrapped up into my life as a mommy.
+I have a gypsy soul and ADHD all wrapped up in my life as a mommy.
 There are so many things I want to try that my brain goes on overload and I forget half of them.
 Plus, I have this insane craving to always be on the go, traveling somewhere, anywhere really.
-In the month of June alone, I decided to plan 6 different trips, leaving only enough time between them to unpack and repack our suitcases.
+In the month of June alone, I decided to plan 6 different trips, leaving only enough time for them to unpack and repack our suitcases.

 As you can imagine I need a place to keep track of all the places I’ve gone, the places I want to go, and all of the other things I see online and “need” to try, read, or buy.
 I recently heard about MrOwl, and it has become a perfect place for me to keep all my interests organized.

 MrOwl is a FREE new social platform that lets you grab and share knowledge about the things that inspire you.
 You can use the MrOwl website from your computer or download the free MrOwl App so that you can add content and engage with others on the go.
 The App is perfect for me because I can contribute to community branches or add content to my own while traveling, running errands or doing what I do most, sitting on the bleachers of my kid’s football game.

 The Sign Up! process is quick and simple just type in your name and email.
 Then you can add a picture and description to create your MrOwl profile.
 MrOwl is organized into branches, so once you are signed up you can start adding branches for whatever topics you would like.
 The topics are completely up to you: food, travel, parenting, crafts, whatever your interests are, you can create branches for them.
 Once you create a branch, you can add subtopics within the branch.
 For example, in my travel branch, I have 3 locations as subtopics so far.
 This is so I can organize the content that I’m saving by place.
 When I create a food branch, I will likely create subtopics for breakfast recipes, lunch recipes, dinner, snacks, restaurants, etc.